AliyunContainerService/ackdistro/docs/community.md

 The code is first submitted to the warehouse, and then click【pull request】to apply for consolidation of the code.
 Then you can see a yellow button 【signed the CLA】in PR, click it until the button turns green.

 ### Requirements development
 You can look for tasks that have been tagged with kind/feature in the issue.
 Requirements that have not been placed in milestones indicate that they are under discussion and no decision has been made on whether to develop them.
-It is recommended to claim the requirements that have been placed in milestones.If you have some new requirements, it is recommended to open an issue to discuss them first before developing the code.
+It is recommended to claim the requirements that have been placed in milestones.
+If you have some new requirements, it is recommended to open an issue to discuss them first before developing the code.

 ### Bug fixing and optimization
-Pull requests can be made for any optimization idea, such as: incomplete documentation, bugs, typesetting problems, redundant spaces, typos, robust processing, redundant code duplication, nonstandard naming, ugly code,etc.
+Pull requests can be made for any optimization idea, such as: incomplete documentation, bugs, typesetting problems, redundant spaces, typos, robust processing, redundant code duplication, nonstandard naming, ugly code, etc.